-6.1 The Standard Assessment Regulations are presented in 15 sections.
-The following provides explanatory information on each section and provides guidance to Assessment Boards on the application of the regulations.
-Recent key changes to the regulations have been highlighted.
+6.1 The following provides explanatory information on each section of the Standard Assessment Regulations and provides guidance on the application of the regulations.

 6.2 Period of registration (Section 5 of the Assessment Regulations)

 6.2.1 This section specifies the maximum period of registration within which students must complete the programme.
 The period of registration for each award is longer than the typical length of the programme to allow time for such occurrences as deferral requests, exceptional circumstances and remedying failure.
 Normally, if a student has not completed within the registration period, they would be required to withdraw from the programme although the Programme Board can allow an extension to the registration period if there are deemed to be reasonable grounds.
 Where this is the case a clear timetable for completion should be agreed and communicated to the student in writing.
 In certain cases, extensions may be considered as a Chair's Action.
 To reflect more flexible modes of delivery, there is no minimum period of registration.
 The minimum duration of a programme will be determined by the delivery and assessment schedule for that programme.